opendime/chrome-opendime-extension/README.md

 # Background

 Chrome "apps" are depricated and going away.
-However, "extensions" do not support USB, so are an "app".
-Still, it's listed under extensions in all Chrome UI (present version)...
-Since we are an "app", the contents of `manifest.json` is quite limited.
+However, "extensions" do not support USB, so we are an "app" today.
+Still, it's listed under 'extensions' in all Chrome UI (present version)...
+But since we are an "app", the contents of `manifest.json` is quite limited.

-So the top of every page in the docs warns us...
+Also the top of every page in the docs warns us...

 _Important: Chrome will be removing support for Chrome Apps on Windows, Mac, and Linux.
 Chrome OS will continue to support Chrome